Angelica Root

 • Germanic folklore: Carried by travelers for safe journeys

 Nordic communities hung dried roots in homes to ward off negative energy.
 The plant’s towering height and umbrella-like flowers made it a natural symbol of protection.
-Vikings reportedly chewed the root before battles for courage.

 Medieval plague doctors included angelica in their protective herb bundles.
 They believed its aromatic properties could purify contaminated air.
 Wise women taught that burning the root could cleanse sacred spaces before important rituals.
 1